 10. Hungarian Beer

-In Hungary, the most popular beer is Dreher, a well-known and widely consumed brand.
-Based in Budapest, Dreher Brewery has been producing beer since the mid-19th century and is one of the largest breweries in the country.
-You’ll find Dreher served in most bars and restaurants nationwide.
-The three most popular varieties are:
+Hungarian beer doesn’t get as much attention as the food, but it’s worth knowing what to order.
+Dreher is the most popular beer in Hungary and the one you’ll see everywhere.
+Based in Budapest, Dreher Brewery has been producing beer since the mid-19th century and is one of the largest in the country.

-In addition to Dreher, other popular Hungarian beers include Soproni, Borsodi, and Arany Ászok.
-Hungary’s craft beer scene has also grown significantly in recent years, offering great options for beer lovers.
-If you’re in Budapest, a short drive east will take you to a cluster of breweries like Mad Scientist, Hop Top, and Horizont, with MONYO Brewing Co. also being a favorite nearby.
+Other widely available Hungarian beers include Soproni, Borsodi, and Arany Ászok.
+Hungary’s craft beer scene has grown a lot in recent years too.
+If you’re in Budapest, the area just east of the city center has a solid cluster of independent breweries worth visiting, including Mad Scientist, Hop Top, Horizont, and MONYO Brewing Co.

 11. Halászlé (Fisherman’s Soup)